cosmix-pics/PNGTuberORA/README.md

 to bootstrab the build system do `cc nob.c -o nob` then call `nob` and it should build

+the ORA file can be made in gimp or krita.

+by naming the layers specific things it will change there behavior in the program

 ## layers cheat sheet
 * hidden layers wont show up in rendering